secretfader/www/content/blog/2019/in-review/index.md

 ## Colorado Gold Rust

-In September, Rust engineers from around the world converged on Colorado for two days of in-depth workshops and presentations.
+In September, Rust engineers from around the world [converged on Colorado for two days of in-depth workshops and presentations][goldrustweb].
 It was more successful than any first-year conference has a right to be, and as a co-founder, I couldn't be more excited.
 In February, I was approached by J. Haigh, organizer of the Denver Rust Meetup about helping organize a conference later in the year.
 Within a few weeks time, we settled on late September and began selling early bird tickets, which allowed the event to book and announce the venue.

+By then, we knew it was happening: [Colorado Gold Rust][goldrustweb] was officially launched!

 {{<imgresize src="cogoldrust.jpg" alt="A large roomful of Rust nerds in Denver, Colorado." >}}